JEVBR/twitterscraper/README.md

  styling for this app:

-bootstrap-sass ( iknow, i should update to BS4 )
+bootstrap-sass ( i know, i should update to BS4 )

 font-awesome-sass ( has the nice Twitter icon )